 About

-The Open Service Interface Definitions (OSIDs) define a service-based architecture to promote software interoperability.
+The Open Service Interface Definitions (OSIDs) define a service-based architecture to promote software interoperability among diverse systems.

-The OSIDs are a suite of interface contract specifications that describe the integration points among services and system components.
+The OSIDs are a suite of interface contract specifications that describe thir integration points that create the blueprints for building new systems.

-The OSIDs are a project management tool used to thin-slice a development project among parallel streams.
+The OSIDs are also used as a project management tool used to thin-slice complex development projects among parallel streams.

 History